 Also in the "Guards" series is a dwarf named "Cheery Littlebottom."
 This is made worse by the fact that male and female dwarfs look exactly alike, so in theory this was meant to be a gender-neutral name (Cheery happens to be female).
 The character is also acutely aware of how ridiculous her name is.
 Vimes, upon being introduced, remarks that Cheery's parents must have been "traditionalists", so apparently naming your children after emotional states (e.g. Happy, Sneezy, Grumpy...) is traditional there.

 In the same scene, Cheery mentions that her father's name is Jolly, so presumably it runs in the family.

 And then there's Corporal Nobby Nobbs, whose full name is 'Cecil Wormsborough St. John "Nobby" Nobbs'.
 A name made all the more astonishing given that Nobby's family are as working class as it gets, and lived in particularly rough part of the city.
 Poor kid.

 Or Constable Visit, whose full name is 'Visit-the-Infidel-with-Explanatory-Pamphlets'.
 His fellow Omnians have a tendency towards similarly lengthy and religious names.
-(This is based on traditional Quaker naming.)
+(This is based on traditional Puritan naming.)

 And who can forget Bestiality Carter, or even Legitimate First?
 The Carter family was under the delusion that, if you name daughters after virtues (Charity, Temperance, and so forth), you name sons after vices.
 Ironically, both the sons and the daughters are the exact opposite of their names - Chastity Carter is a tramp and Bestiality Carter is very kind to animals.